aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README_SINGLE_CLICK.md

 - Navigate here <TODO: Enter valid URL> to the SWBv2 Solutions Implementation page and download the Cloudformation template.
 - Log into your AWS account as an Administrator where you want to deploy this stack.
 This role will help deploying the application and performing post-deployment steps.
 - Create a new CloudFormation stack providing this template and the necessary input parameters.
+  - Note: Please make sure CDK [bootsrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) has been performed for this account and region

 ### Breaking down your stack name
 While following along steps you encounter further, please note that since you're working with a pre-formed template the region short name is a random string.
 For example if your stack name is `swb-dev-bb5823` then: